faboo8/max_entropy_grouper/README.md

     Leads to random shuffling of the dataframe befor the optimzation If the Dataframe has some kind of order this will generally lead to faster convergence
     Default: True
+* n  : in, optional
+    Number of iterations for optimization
+    Default: 1000